 I was born and raised in France and have been working over the past 14 years in the field of Mental Health in the UK and also worked and trained in the US and Canada.
 Prior to starting my clinical training, I worked in research posts ranging from Behavioural Neuroscience to Child Development and Multisystemic Therapy for Antisocial Adolescents.

-I have extensive clinical experience and spent many years working in various NHS settings including: GP surgeries and Specialists Clinical Health Services (Community Eating Disorders, Bariatric Psychology and HIV and Sexual Health).
+I have extensive clinical experience and spent many years working in various NHS settings including: GP surgeries and Specialists Clinical Health Services (Pain Management Programmes, Community Eating Disorders, Bariatric Psychology and HIV and Sexual Health).
 I have also worked in the private sector for the Priory Hospital and an Independent Private Practice specialising in the treatment of Eating Disorders, Obesity and Body Image Problems.

 I am a full member of the Division of Counselling Psychology of the BPS, as well as a member of the Faculty of Clinical Health Psychology and of the Association for Contextual Behavioural Science (ACBS).
 I am accredited in Psychometric level A (ability testing) and B (occupational personality testing) and am on the Register of Qualification in Test Use (RQTU).